bridgecrew-perf6/ansible-AI-deployments/README.md

 ---
 [setup-bootpxe](docs/setup-bootpxe.md) role design to install and configure services for boot pxe
-[add-remote-worker](docs/add-remote-worker.md) adding remote worker with CRD's for Assisted-installer
+[add-remote-worker](docs/add-remote-worker.md) adding remote worker with CRD's for Assisted-installer [download-iso(docs/download-iso.md)] download ISO from `infraEnv` and extracting file to needed locations
 <BR>

 ### **How To Use**